-- Programs are generally six months to two years full-time (or equivalent part-time). - You can expect classes (including online classes), units, and set assessments, similar to an undergraduate degree. - To apply you usually need to have completed an undergraduate degree first.
+- Programs are generally six months to two years full-time. - You can expect classes, units, and set assessments, similar to an undergraduate degree. - To apply you usually need to have completed an undergraduate degree first.
 However, professional experience can also be taken into account. - The graduate certificate, graduate diploma and masters degree are connected and can build on each other. - If you're considering a masters degree but don't initially qualify, you may be accepted into the graduate certificate or diploma in the same area of study. - If you choose to study a masters degree but your circumstances change, you may be able to exit the degree early with the relevant graduate certificate or graduate diploma. - Coursework programs are ideal for gaining new skills and getting ahead in your career.